shuangw1/Housing_Unit_Comparison/README.md

-# Housing Unit Spatial Data Processing Workflow
+# Housing Unit Spatial Data Pipeline

 ## Overview

-This project processes yearly spatial and tabular data from an enterprise GIS source and prepares a consolidated output for analysis.

-The workflow extracts source datasets, applies time-based filtering, enriches records with coordinate information, links related datasets through shared identifiers, performs spatial matching against boundary layers, and produces a final analysis-ready dataset.

-## What it does
+Built an automated geospatial data pipeline that transforms yearly enterprise GIS datasets into a standardized, analysis-ready housing dataset.

+The workflow integrates parcel geometry, housing-unit records, coordinate data, and administrative boundary assignments into a single reproducible output.
+It reduces manual GIS processing, improves consistency across reporting years, and supports downstream analytics, visualization, and operational decision-making.

+## Key Capabilities

-- Connects to enterprise GIS data sources
+* Connects to enterprise spatial and tabular data sources
-- Filters records for a target year
+* Filters and processes records for a configurable reporting year
-- Exports selected spatial and tabular datasets into a local workspace
+* Extracts required datasets into a structured local workspace
-- Adds geographic coordinates to parcel-level features
+* Generates geographic coordinates for parcel-level features
-- Joins parcel-related attributes to housing or unit-level records
+* Joins parcel attributes with housing and unit-level records
-- Converts tabular records into point features
+* Converts tabular records into spatial point features
-- Assigns geographic boundary identifiers through spatial matching
+* Assigns administrative and reporting-area identifiers through spatial joins
-- Handles a small number of manual exception cases
+* Applies validation rules and resolves limited exception cases
-- Loads the final output into a dataframe for review or export
+* Loads the consolidated output into a Pandas DataFrame for quality review, analysis, or export

+## Business Impact

+The pipeline replaces a multi-step manual workflow with a repeatable and scalable process.
+It enables teams to:

+* Produce consistent annual housing datasets
+* Reduce data preparation time and human error
+* Compare housing trends across years and geographic areas
+* Support reporting, market analysis, planning, and location-based decision-making
+* Reuse the workflow across different datasets and enterprise GIS environments

 ## Output

-The result is a cleaned and joined dataset that combines:
+The final dataset combines:

-- parcel-based location data
+* Parcel-based location and coordinate data
-- unit or housing records
+* Housing or unit-level attributes
-- geographic boundary assignments
+* Geographic boundary and reporting-area assignments

-This output can be used for comparison, reporting, and downstream spatial analysis.
+The resulting table is ready for statistical analysis, dashboard development, mapping, and other downstream spatial workflows.

-## Requirements
+## Technology Stack

+* Python
+* ArcPy
+* Pandas
-- ArcGIS Pro
+* ArcGIS Pro
-- Python
-- `arcpy`
-- `pandas`
-- Access to the required enterprise GIS data sources
+* Enterprise GIS databases

-## Notes
+## Repository Notes

-This repository contains a generalized version of the workflow.
-Environment-specific connection files, schema names, paths, and other internal configuration details should be supplied locally and are not included here.
+This repository contains a generalized and reusable version of the production workflow.
+Organization-specific database connections, schema names, file paths, credentials, and internal configuration settings are intentionally excluded and must be configured locally.